MiSTer-devel/GBA_MiSTer/README.md

 GBA for MiSTer

 # HW Requirements/Features
+The games can run from a naked DE10-Nano with the build-in DDR-RAM.
+However, using SDRAM is highly recommended, as some games may slowdown or loose sync when using DDR-RAM.

-- Requires 32MB SDRAM for games less than 32MB.
+When using SDRAM, it requires 32MB SDRAM for games less than 32MB.
 32MB games require either 64MB or 128MB module.
+SDRAM will be automatically used when available.

 # Bios
 Opensource Bios from Normmatt is included, however it has issues with some games.